Savings Account Reviews

 APY

-By default, funds in your Varo Savings account will currently earn 3.00% (as of July 2023).
-That’s decent by today’s standards and far better than most big banks — although there are now a number of online accounts offering 4% APY or higher, so it’s not stellar.
-However, there is the opportunity for customers to earn a much more impressive 5% APY instead.
+By default, funds in your Varo Savings account will currently earn 2.50% (as of March 2025).
+That’s decent by today’s standards and far better than most big banks — although there are now a number of online accounts offering 3.5% APY or higher, so it’s not stellar.
+However, there is the opportunity for customers to earn a much more impressive 5% APY.

 In order to earn 5% APY for one month, you must meet all of the following requirements:

-To their credit, Varo has revamped their requirements for earning this higher rate and made it a lot better in my opinion.
-First, they dropped the debit card transaction minimum they had at launch from the equation.
+To their credit, this version of Varo’s requirements for earning this higher rate is revamped from the previous version and is made it a lot better in my opinion.
+For example, they dropped the debit card transaction minimum they had at launch from the equation.

 Even more impactfully, however, is that you are no longer penalized for having a balance over $5,000.
 Under the previous system, if you crossed that threshold during the month, you’d lose out on the higher APY for that month.
 To me, this was ridiculous — so this newer approach where you simply earn the regular rate on funds over $5,000 makes a lot more sense.